The New York Times Book Review: 1983 Legion court case

 In 1983, William Peter Blatty sued the New York Times Book Review for failing to include his 1983 novel, Legion, in its best-seller list.
 The New York Times had previously claimed that it based its "best-seller list" is based on computer-processed sales figures from 2,000 bookstores across the United States.
 Blatty contended that Legion had sold enough copies to be included on the list.
-Lawyers for The New York Times did not deny this, but stated that the content of the New York Times best-seller list is editorial in content, and is not an objective compilation of information.
-The court ruled in favor of The New York Times.
+Lawyers for The New York Times did not deny this, but stated that the content of its best-seller list is a subjectively editorial compilation.
+The court ruled in favor of The New York Times, relying on the First Amendment precedent of Miami Herald Publishing Co. v.
+Tornillo (1974).

 Best Books of the Year and Notable Books

 Each year since 1968, around the beginning of December, a list of notable books and/or editor's choice ("Best Books") is announced.
 Beginning in 2004, it consists of a "100 Notable Books of the Year" list which contains fiction and non-fiction titles, 50 of each.
 From the list of 100, 10 books are awarded the "Best Books of the Year" title, five each of fiction and non-fiction.
 Other year-end lists include the Best Illustrated Children's Books, in which 10 books are chosen by a panel of judges.